Here be worms.

 Outer bin with brick risers in place.
 The risers raise the inner bin away from the outer bin to increase air flow to the inner bin.

 There are several ways to get red wigglers, I bought mine from a bait shop.
 If you do this make sure you don't buy the big nightcrawlers used for bass fishing as they won't eat you kitchen waste.
-You'll want the smaller worms used for trout and pan fish.
+You'll want the smaller worms used for trout and panfish.
 If you don't want to buy the worms you can gather your own from the wild.
 Look in/under compost or manure piles or just lay some wet cardboard down on the grass for a day or too.
 When you lift it there will likely be a number of red wigglers under it.
-Lastly, there are a bunch of places online that will sell you pounds of red wigglers.
-I've never tried any of them so I can't recommend a particular one.
-Most plans call for starting out with one pound of worms.
+Even Amazon.com has jumped on the worm-wagon.

 Place the worms and the media they came in in the bottom of the inner bin.
 If you caught them yourself then put a 1" layer of damp earth in the bottom of the bin.
 This soil shouldn't be dripping wet nor dusty dry.
 Aim for somewhat clumpy.